FYTN12: Systems Biology - Models and Computations

 In this course you will learn how tools from mathematics and computational physics can be applied to biological problems.
 Topics include deterministic and stochastic simulations of biochemical systems, population models, spatial models and parameter optimization.

-The tentative spring 2019 schedule for the course is presented below.
+The tentative fall 2018 (second period) schedule for the course is presented below.